A Minor in Chemistry

 To satisfy the physical chemistry requirement for the minor, students must choose one of the following two options:

-- for students interested in biological applications of chemistry: CHEM 331 (for which the prerequisites include CHEM 223)
+- for students interested in biological applications of chemistry: CHEM 331 (for which the prerequisites are CHEM 223 (or 222))

 - for students interested in the mathematical foundations of chemistry: CHEM 330 (for which the prerequisites include MATH 215 (strongly recommended) OR MATH 205)